-During the last days of 'Free' Native Americans, a Shoshone Band from the mountains of northern California are forced from their homeland by Union soldiers, against the backdrop of the American Civil War.
+During the last days of 'Free' Native Americans in the mid 19th century, a Shoshone Band from the mountains of northern California are forced from their homeland by Union soldiers, against the backdrop of the American Civil War.

 HEROES ARE BORN OF FIRE AND RAIN.
 Esteban Rivera spends his nights hanging from rooftops and overpasses, covering gray concrete with murals depicting heroic struggles and forgotten heritage...
 See full summary »